clintonboys/clintonboys.github.io/now/index.md

 ### Work

 I've been working at [Via](http://ridewithvia.com) since 2018, doing all sorts of different and interesting stuff, mostly related to algorithms and data science and then building interesting and useful products around these things.
-Lately I am spending a lot of time on more "core" engineering projects, with a focus on system design, performance, efficiency and scale.
+Lately I am spending a lot of time on more "core" engineering projects, with a focus on system design, performance, visibility and efficiency at scale.

 ### Big walk

 In March I did a 1-day, 40km walk along a significant part of the [Green Chain Walk](https://tfl.gov.uk/modes/walking/green-chain-walk) in southeast London.
-This walk was mostly inspired by [Craig Mod](https://www.craigmod.com)'s inspiring writing about the magic of long-distance solo walking over the years.
+This walk was mostly inspired by [Craig Mod](https://www.craigmod.com)'s many writings about the magic of long-distance solo walking over the years.
 I hope I can find the time and energy to do more things like this in the near future.

 #### Books